-Suspension from School and Athletics/Participation in Co-Curricular Activities and games as well as participation in any co-curricular activities during or after school.
+Suspension from School and Athletics/Participation in Co-Curricular Activities

+Participation in co-curricular activities is a privilege at WLC.
+Students who choose to participate are representing our school and are held to a high standard.
+Students who receive either ISS or OSS are also suspended from participating in athletic practices and games as well as participation in any co-curricular activities during or after school.
 This suspension will last from the date of suspension through its duration.
 Any student sent to the office for founded disciplinary reasons who is participating in a co-curricular activity may be excluded from participation on that day.
 This includes practice, games, competitions, or performances.
 Students who have continued disciplinary actions will be excluded from co-curricular activities.